IBMStreams/streamsx.documentation/docs/beamrunner/beamrunner-2b-wordcount.md

 ### Using the `streams://` file system scheme:

 An application can include a local file into the bundle by using the `--filesToStage` option.
-This option take a JSON string where keys are paths of local files to include and values are destination paths in the bundle.
+This option takes a JSON string where keys are paths of local files to include and values are destination paths in the bundle.
 For example, with the option `--filesToStage={\"/local/file.txt\":\"data/input\"}`, the runner copies the `/local/file.txt` file into the bundle under relative path `data/input`.
-Later, the pipeline can access the file using path `streams://data/input`.
+Later, the pipeline can access the file by using path `streams://data/input`.

 ### Using the `swift://` Object Storage file system scheme